My research interest lies in political accountability, defense policy, political psychology, and experimental methods.

 I received Alexander George Award for the best graduate paper presented at the Foreign Policy Analysis section of International Studies Association.
 I am a Ph.D. student majoring in political science at the University of California, San Diego, where I am the recipient of Marsha Chandler Fellowship.
 I hold M.A. in political science from Columbia University, the other M.A. in political science from the University of Wisconsin-Madison, where I received University Fellowship, and B.A., highest honors, in political science and philosophy from Yonsei University, where I received National Humanities & Social Sciences Scholarship (in Korean, “인문100년장학금”).

-To fulfill the military service duty as a South Korean male citizen while working on my dissertation project, I am working as a lecturer of military history (first lieutenant) at Korea Army Academy from June 2024 to May 2027.
+To fulfill the military service duty as a South Korean male citizen while working on my dissertation project, I am working as a lecturer in military history (first lieutenant) at Korea Army Academy from June 2024 to May 2027.
 I am particularly excited about this valuable opportunity to improve my teaching skills and also conduct fieldwork in the country of my academic interest.